 Figley, C. (1995a).
 Compassion fatigue.
 Paper presented at the International Association of Trauma Counselors, Annual Conference, Austin, TX.

-The paper includes a workshop outline and handouts from the Compassion Fatigue workshop presented by the author at the annual conference of the International Association of Trauma Counselors.
+An outline and handouts from a Compassion Fatigue workshop presented at the annual conference of the International Association of Trauma Counselors.
 Several charts and a bibliography are included.

 Figley, C. (1995b).
 Compassion Fatigue.
 New York: Brunner/Mazel.